Skip to main content

 • Letter(s) of permission from each non-WVU site

-• Verification of current human subject protection training for all members of
+• Verification of current human subject protection training for all members of the research team, including the faculty advisor

 • Research Data Use and Protection Certification